forta-network/forta-node/README.md

 Forta node CLI is a Docker container supervisor that runs and manages multiple services and agents to scan a blockchain network and produce alerts.

+# Running a Node

+For information about running a node, see the [Scan Node Quickstart Documentation](https://docs.forta.network/en/latest/scanner-quickstart/)

+# Scan Node Development

 ## Dependencies

 1. [Install Docker](https://docs.docker.com/get-docker/) and start Docker service